 Times and locations

-Times and locations of where and when you can find FTIR and test strip drug checking services around the province are listed.
+Times and locations of where many sites offer FTIR and test strip drug checking services around the province are listed.
 Learn More

 The BCCSU Drug Checking project has developed a variety of resources to support developing and managing drug checking services across the province.
 Learn more